fede183/notes/games/KenGamePlanSF6.md

 ## Yuri
 - Use CRMP, DriveRush more often.
+    * Throw is blocking.
-    * Combine with STMP, STMP or STLP, STLP
+    * STMP, STHP, HDP.

 ## Lilly
 - Don't make easy for her to build his wind ability, try to keep be close to her.
 Abusing Fireball not always work.